 It’s more complex.
 Like any complex skill, you need to put in time and effort to acquire it, as well as be taught properly.

 Have a good hard think about the following questions.

-If you’re going to learn Forex or any other market, then it’s going to take a lot of time, effort and hard work.
+If you’re going to learn Forex or any other trading, then it’s going to take a lot of time, effort and hard work.
 Now there may be those of you who are wanting to resist that reality because you want it to be true so badly.
 So many people want trading to be the solution to life’s problems.
 My suggestions, if you are one of these people, are the following:

 The energy is non-negotiable.
 You have to be passionate and ‘love the game’, as they’d say in sport.
 If your only interest and motivation to make money then that motivation won’t last very long.